 All of our SEND children (and within our Universal Offer) have access to the appropriate manipulatives and there is also the expectation there will be appropriate and well-considered visuals.
 Re-visiting prior learning is critical.
-Currently we have Targeted Learning Models in Year 2 up to Year 6.
-In Early Years and Year 1, support is directed to ensure full access to learning.
+Currently we have flexible groupings in Key Stage One and Two.
+In Early Years and Year 1 (when flexible groupings are not in place), support is directed to ensure full access to learning.

 Some SEND children (SEND support pupils) need further careful consideration around what is needed to be re-visited in more detail.
-For some SEND support children, there will be a more tailored approach (most often within the Targeted Learning Model) and it is understood that overlearning is often vital.
+For some SEND support children, there will be a more tailored approach (most often within flexible groupings) and it is understood that overlearning is often vital.
 Splitting some mathematical concepts into smaller chunks is also a strategy that is used, alongside the use of questioning to enable.